Frequently Asked Questions | PrimeChef

 • As mentioned above, the first thing evaluated during deep-frying is its sensory quality, such as aroma, flavor, and texture.
 These attributes vary depending on the characteristics of the food being fried, the frying time, and the frying temperature.
 Therefore, an oil can initially be qualitatively ruled out if its sensory quality is not desirable, such as a very dark food, an unpleasant flavor or aroma, an undesirable texture, etc.

-However, during frying, many reactions occur that alter the chemistry of the oils, such as the generation of free fatty acids and polar compounds, among others.
+However, during frying, many reactions can occur that may alter the chemistry of the oils, such as the generation of free fatty acids and polar compounds, among others.
 There are various specialized methods and equipment that help monitor the generation of these degradation compounds to evaluate oil quality and serve as a quantitative indicator of discard.
 Quantitative indicators are always associated with the food's sensory qualities.

 • The process and frequency of cleaning frying equipment will depend on the amount of food, the type of equipment, etc. Cleaning with soap and water is recommended; do not use iron or copper utensils, as these can accelerate the breakdown of the oil.
 Dry the fryer completely to remove excess moisture and soap residue.